zleone/Udacity-Project/README.md

 GitHub Project

 ### Description
 This project has allowed me to learn about the various capabilities of GitHub.
 Specifically, I have uploaded documents from my local repository to GitHub.
-The python code I used for the bike-share data project has been added as well.
+The python code I used for the bikeshare data project has been added as well.

 ### Files used
 ud123-git-keyterms.pdf